amlacommerce/znode-docs/docs/data-management/upgrading/README.md

 ### Feature Update Scripts

 With each feature release, a new 'update' script is provided.
-This script can be run to update a DB from the previous feature version to target version.
+This script can be run to update a DB from the previous feature version to the target version.

 These scripts are all within the [ZnodeMultifront/Database/Znode Multifront Upgrade Scripts](https://github.com/amlacommerce/znode/tree/master/ZnodeMultifront/Database/Znode%20Multifront%20Upgrade%20Scripts) folder of the [SDK repository](https://github.com/amlacommerce/znode).